 Our family has grown as well; in 2003 Natalie was born, and in 2007 Sophie joined us (Sophie was a home-birth, something I now strongly recommend).
 The 900 square-foot house we built is getting tighter, but shoot - by Global standards, we have PLENTY of space!
 We grow roughly a 1/3 acre organic garden…nothing like the market farm I grew up with, but enough to provide much of our food.
 I LOVE gardening and if I had time I would do more…but I spend most of my time taking care of the equipment needs of market gardeners and homesteaders!
 I guess the mechanic/salesman in me slightly outweighs the gardener….

 As this Country, and indeed the World, comes to grips with the resource-extraction limits, pollution limits, and the true economic realities of the present time, this type of small-scale, highly efficient, high-quality, multi-purpose equipment is only going to make more sense.
-I believe we need a food supply system in this Country based on locally-grown food, not based on cheap petroleum and its ability to get food from where in can be produced with the cheapest labor to the consumer.
+I believe we need a food supply system in this Country (and everywhere) based on locally-grown food, not based on cheap petroleum (which is NOT cheap any more!) and its ability to get food to the consumer from where in can be produced with the cheapest labor.
 This type of equipment enables very small-scale farms to operate profitably with relatively minimal investment in new, high-quality goods (compared to conventional 4-wheel farm tractors) and therefore I believe in what we’re doing and providing here.
 I enjoy working with the folks who are working to put this kind of food system in place.
-I enjoy, and commiserate with, the homeowner who is tired of the junk put out by most “lawn & garden” equipment manufacturers and wants something built well enough he/she can hand it down to the next generation.
+I enjoy, and commiserate with, the homeowner who is tired of the junk put out by most “lawn & garden” equipment manufacturers and wants something built well enough they can hand it down to the next generation.

 Y’all take care,